 - The whole festival is full of events, people to meet, and interesting stuff to see.
 During the days, 19 different troupes, or comparsas, of costumed characters dance through the streets, performing choreography depicting Peruvian/Andean heritage.

-7 characters you will see at Paucartambo
+7 characters you will see at the Festival of Paucartambo

 The name meaning “young peasant”, these characters are the only ones to not participate in any coordinated dances.
 Instead, they choose to wander around freely, often causing mischief.